Blog

 Human-in-the-loop is not optional

 The most reliable pattern we have seen, and the one BC’s own tooling now supports, is human-in-the-loop: the agent prepares, a person reviews and commits.
-The 2026 releases added task panes, in-context review and a way to stop all agent tasks at once — precisely because oversight is what makes agents trustworthy.
+The 2026 releases added task panes, in-context review and a way to stop all agent tasks at once, precisely because oversight is what makes agents trustworthy.
+Finance and operations teams will not, and should not, hand control to an unmonitored agent.
+Keeping a person on every action for the first weeks builds both the audit trail and the team’s confidence.

 Model the consumption before you commit

 Because agents are metered, treat consumption like any other operating cost.
 Estimate message volume from real document counts, run a bounded pilot, measure actual usage, and only then decide where wider rollout pays off.
+What separates an agent that saves money from one that surprises the CFO is a spreadsheet built before go-live, not after.

 ← All articles